 She is a disciple of the renowned educationist and leading musician of the UK, Ustad Dharambir Singh ji MBE (a disciple of the late Ustad Vilayat Khan).
 She began her training at the age of seven, under her Guru, until the present day.
 She also learnt from the senior most disciple of the late Ustad Vilayat Khan, Pandit Arvind Parikh ji.

-Aside from touring Europe and the US, she has made numerous BBC appearances, collaborated with Talvin Singh and the Belgian Symphony Orchestra, and recorded on the soundtrack of the film West is West.
-She recently released her debut album, Khoj (‘discovery’), and her promising career continues on an upward trajectory.
-She is currently a student of Pandit Arvind Parikh.
+Aside from touring Europe and the US, she has made numerous BBC appearances, collaborated with Mercury Prize winner Talvin Singh and the Belgian Symphony Orchestra, and recorded on the soundtrack of the film West is West.
+She has performed at multiple festivals and prestigious venues.
+She released her debut album, Khoj (‘discovery’) in 2011, and her promising career continues on an upward trajectory.

 "I was a chemical engineer and went to Aston University, and didn't think I would take up music professionally until about six years ago.
 I worked...for about two years, but then I decided to to take music up full time.
 I just didn't feel fulfilled in my job."